What is female pattern hair loss?

-Your doctor may arrange blood tests that include female and male sex hormone levels as well as thyroid function, as part of the diagnostic workup for your hair loss.
+Blood tests include female and male sex hormone levels as well as thyroid function, as part of the diagnostic workup.

 The majority of women affected by FPHL do not have underlying hormonal abnormalities.
-However a few women with FPHL are found to have excessive levels of androgens.
-These women tend also to suffer from acne, irregular menses and excessive facial and body hair.
-These symptoms are characteristic of polycystic ovarian syndrome (PCOS) although the majority of women with PCOS do not experience hair loss.
+However, a few women with FPHL are found to have excessive levels of androgens.
+These women also tend to suffer from acne, irregular menses and excessive facial and body hair.
+These symptoms are characteristic of the polycystic ovarian syndrome (PCOS) although the majority of women with PCOS do not experience hair loss.
 Less often, congenital adrenal hyperplasia may be responsible.

 What treatments are available?

 Treatments are available for FPHL although there is no cure.
 It is important to manage expectations when seeking treatment, as the aim is to slow or stop the progression of hair loss rather than to promote hair regrowth.
 However, some women do experience hair regrowth with treatment.
 Results are variable, and it is not possible to predict who may or may not benefit from treatment.

 A Cochrane systematic review published in 2012 concluded that minoxidil solution was effective for FPHL.
 Minoxidil is available as 2% and 5% solutions; the stronger preparation is more likely to irritate and may cause undesirable hair growth unintentionally on areas other than the scalp.